nesscs/NessVMS_OS/README.md

 # NxVMS_OS Install
 Working files and tools for creating an unattended Ubuntu LTS Install.
-You will need the latest LTS ISO from Ubuntu
+You will need to be running linux on your machine or a VM to create the bootable disk, the commands below will guide you.

 # Warning
 This will create a bootable linux usb install disk that will wipe any computer that boots it automatically, don't leave it in a machine you don't want to wipe.